ttscoff/bunch/bunch-files/snippets.md

     %iTerm
     - ${proj_path}

+You can replace the dollar sign (`$`) with a percent symbol (`%`) in the placeholder and Bunch will URL encode the content.

+    ---
+    search string: this is a search
+    ---
+    ___
+    Spotify
+    - spotify:search:%{searchstring}

+    # sends "spotify:search:this%20is%20a%20search"

 You can also define values for snippet variables [using frontmatter]({{ site.baseurl }}/docs/bunch-files/frontmatter/#arbitrarykeys).
 Remember that the variable name in your snippet is the key name, lowercased, with any spaces removed ('First Name' becomes '${firstname}').

+### URL Encoding

+If you use a percent (`%`) instead of a dollar sign (`$`) in your snippet placeholder, the value will be URL encoded when the variables are inserted.
+For example, if you have a variable called "foo" and the value passed to it is "This?
+This needs % encoding" then `%{foo}` will be replaced with `This%3F%20This%20needs%20%25%20encoding`, which is safe for use in URLs.

 ### Default Variable Values {#defaultvalues}